tutek1/DTLabs/03_Platformer2D/lab03.md

 2. Select the **first cable tile**
 3. Open the **Animation** ⇾ **Frames** dropdown and add frames so that there are `4` frames

 This will create an animation with 4 tiles.
-The selected tile will be the first frame and the next frames are selected depending on the settings in the **Animation** dropdown.
+The selected tile will be the first frame, and the next frames are selected depending on the settings in the **Animation** dropdown.
 By default, this will take 4 tiles in a row.

 You can further adjust the **duration** of the frames.
-Something around `0.15 s` looks good.
+Something around `0.15s` looks good.

 ### Tile Custom Data and Physics Shape
-We will detect if the player is touching the spikes with **Custom Data** of a tile.
+We will detect if the player is touching the spikes with the **Custom Data** of a tile.
 With the `TileSet` selected:

 ![](img/DamageOnTouch.png)